allape/openkvm/README.md

           with [Arduino IDE](https://github.com/arduino/arduino-ide)
         - Select board `ESP32S3 Dev Module` and corresponding port
         - Click `Upload`
-            - For remote device, use https://arduino.github.io/arduino-cli/1.1/commands/arduino-cli_upload/ to upload the firmware with CLI instead of GUI.
+            - For deployed device, use [Arduino CLI](https://arduino.github.io/arduino-cli/1.1/installation/) to compile and upload firmware
-            - Here is the example for flash/burn on debian
+            - Here is an example on `Debian` with an `ESP32-S3` connected to `/dev/ttyACM0`
               ```shell
               cd ~
               # command below will install `arduino-cli` at ~/bin